mboleary/arsmachina.net/content/blog/2021-08-15_HowToUseRpi3WithRasPad3.md

 6. Connect the battery to the controller board, then connect the flat flex cable to the power button and LED board, and attempt to turn on the tablet
 - This is what's commonly known as a "smoke test", or a test to see if something lets out the magic smoke.
 If nothing happens, that's a good sign.
-- Might be worth plugging the tablet's interal
+- Might be worth plugging the tablet's internal

 7. Make sure that the tablet is off, disconnect the batter, and reconnect the display's flat flex cable, and the touch screen controller board cable.
 Also take the time to tape down the wire to the board to ensure that it doesn't get ripped out accidentally.